-Transactions in United States ("US") currency have been translated into Canadian dollars in accordance with IAS 21 as follows:
+Foreign currency transactions and balances

+Foreign currency transactions should be recorded initially at the exchange rates prevailing at the transactions' dates.
+At each subsequent reporting period:

-- i) Monetary items are translated at the exchange rates on the Consolidated balance sheet date; - ii) Non-monetary items measured at historical cost are translated at the exchange rates prevailing at the date of the transaction; Non-monetary items carried at fair value are translated at the rate that existed when the fair values were determined; - iii) Revenue and expenses are translated at the exchange rate at the date of transaction, except depreciation, depletion, and amortization, which are translated at the exchange rates applicable to the related assets.
-The average exchange rate is permitted if there is no significant fluctuation in the exchange rates; - iv) Exchange gains and losses on translation are reported in profit or loss.
+- Foreign currency monetary items should be reported at the closing rate at the date of the statement of financial position; - Non-monetary items carried at historical rates should be reported at the transactions' dates; - Non-monetary items carried at fair value should be reported at the rates that existed when the fair values were determined.

+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in net income, with one exception.
 Exchange differences arising from the translation of the net investment in foreign entities are recognized in a separate component of equity, foreign currency translation reserve.
 When a foreign operation is sold, such exchange differences are recognized in net income as part of the gain or loss on sale.

-Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the Three-Month Periods Ended March 31, 2019 and 2018 (Expressed in Canadian Dollars)
+Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the Three and Six-Month Periods Ended June 30, 2019 and 2018 (Expressed in Canadian Dollars)